ZackTheGrumpy/Global-OnlineFix-Unsteam/APP_README.md

 - 🎮 Locates games by Steam App ID (or search by name!)
 - 📦 Downloads and extracts GlobalFix from the repository
 - ⚙️ Auto-configures unsteam.ini with the correct game executable and App ID
-- 🚀 Automatically updates Steam launch options
+- 🚀 Automatically places winmm.dll loader in necessary locations
 - 💻 Clean, user-friendly interface
 - ⚡ Debounced search (no lag or freezing)